|•Seine River Cruises »||• Moulin Rouge »|

 Neighborhood bistros, lively brasseries, intimate cafés & Michelin-starred restaurants.
-With so many restaurants in Paris, choosing where to eat – and finding the best ones – can be a bit confusing.
+With so many restaurants in Paris, choosing where to eat – and making the best choices – can be a bit confusing.
 But it's a good kind of confusing, if you know what we mean.

 For us, staging our dinner reservations in Paris to meet our mood and appetite is almost a second job.

-But here's the good news — you are welcome to use our hard-earned experience (well…actually it was fun), gained from eating in scores of Paris bistros, brasseries and cafés for over fifteen years.
+But here's the good news — you are welcome to use our hard-earned experience (well…actually it was fun) gained from eating in scores of Paris bistros, brasseries, starred-restaurants and cafés for nearly twenty years.

 Speaking of tips, here's another one.
 It's important to call the restaurant to confirm on the day of your reservation.
 (Or have your concierge call for you).
 Many restaurants in Paris require this.
 If you don't confirm, you may lose your reservation.
 We've seen it happen!
-And, yes, this means you must have reservations.
+And, yes, this means usually you should have reservations.